 Guides can be presented to users using several different methods, automatic, badge, target element, and programmatic activation.
 A guide can have multiple activation methods to achieve the desired behavior.
 For example, a badge-activated tooltip can open automatically the first time the user sees it but only activate when the badge is clicked after that.
 If no activation options are selected, the default is programmatic activation, which means the guide can be activated from the resource center, launched by another guide, using the permalink, or with the agent API.
 Programmatic activation options are still available if other activation options are selected.

-Automatic, badge, and target element activation are configured in Activation Settings in the action bar.
+Automatic, badge, target element activation, and device type are configured in Activation Settings in the action bar.
 Element Contains rules are set up in Location settings in the first guide step.

 Requirements for a guide to appear

 Guides have several triggers that control when and if they display.
 Combinations of these triggers are used to fine-tune when a guide appears.
 If you understand these triggers, you can consistently show guides to narrow targeted segments in unique circumstances accurately and reliably.
 If your guide isn't displaying as you expect, troubleshoot these settings first.

 - Status - Guide must be set to "Public" to display.
 "Staged" deploys the guide in your staging environment only.

 - Segment - Current visitor must be included in the target segment.
 This can be problematic if you're testing and not in the target segment.

 - Page location - Current URL must match the tagged page rule.
 Sitewide deploys the guide anywhere the Pendo agent is running.